What are drug rashes?

 Pimples and red areas that appear most often on the face, shoulders, and chest

 Red, scaly skin that may thicken and peel and involve the entire body

 Antibiotics that contain sulfa, barbiturates, isoniazid, penicillins, and phenytoin

 A dark red or purple rash that reacts at the same site

 Raised red bumps

-Aspirin, certain drug dyes, penicillins, and many other drugs
+Aspirin, certain medicine dyes, penicillins, and many other medicines